Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 - turning them invisible
 - granting them the benefit of an action
 - blocking for them
+- allowing them to shift

 Effects which do not, on their own, qualify as a boon include:

-- applying forced movement or shifting creatures, even if the target is an ally
+- applying forced movement
+- replacing ailments or afflictions

 ## Concentration